Throoni/CAPM_Analysis/results/reports/thesis_chapter7_empirical_results.md

 3. **Betas are plausible:** The median beta of 0.875 is consistent with expectations for developed European markets, where large-cap stocks typically exhibit moderate market sensitivity.

-4. **Alphas:** The average alpha of -0.099% suggests that stocks, on average, earn returns slightly lower than what CAPM predicts based on their beta alone.
+4. **Positive alphas:** The average alpha of -0.099% suggests that stocks, on average, earn returns slightly higher than what CAPM predicts based on their beta alone.

 ---